vrince/godot/README.md

 You shouldn't need to build the engine if you use a release as the templates should be included - these instructions are for development!

 Install these packages from devkitPro pacman:
-`switch-pkg-config switch-freetype switch-bulletphysics switch-libtheora switch-libpcre2 switch-mesa switch-opusfile switch-mbedtls switch-libwebp switch-libvpx switch-miniupnpc`
+`switch-pkg-config switch-freetype switch-bulletphysics switch-libtheora switch-libpcre2 switch-mesa switch-opusfile switch-mbedtls switch-libwebp switch-libvpx switch-miniupnpc switch-libzstd switch-wslay`
 then run `scons platform=switch` in the root of the repo.

 # How can I get help?